CharlyKeleb/SocialMedia-App/README.md

 Star⭐ the repo if you like what you see😉.

-## ✨ I HAVE RESUMED MAKING UPDATES TO THIS PROJECTS..
-* Scroll down to "What's Next" to see the features i will be adding!.

 ## ✨ Requirements
 * Any Operating System (ie. MacOS X, Linux, Windows)
 * Any IDE with Flutter SDK installed (ie. IntelliJ, Android Studio, VSCode etc)